If you saw the headline and thought, “Wait, isn’t biltong already preserved?’ then this is the article for you!

 You’ll want to shake or stir your stored biltong every few days, especially if it’s moist.
-This makes sure moisture can’t pool and create nasties, and allows the biltong to breathe.
-Plus it’s an excuse to nibble!
+This ensures moisture can’t pool and create nasties and allows the biltong to breathe.
+Plus, it’s an excuse to nibble!

 4. You can freeze biltong

-If you want to keep your biltong longer, get it vacuum sealed and place it in the fridge.
-If you’re going to need longer than a week, however, it’s better to pop it in the freezer.
-It can freeze for up to a year, but the texture may be a bit different.
+If you want to keep your biltong longer, get it to vacuum sealed and place it in the fridge.
+If you need longer than a week, however, it’s better to pop it in the freezer.
+It can freeze for up to a year, but the texture may be slightly different.

-Defrost it on a paper towel so your biltong doesn’t get wet.
+Defrost it on paper towels so your biltong doesn’t get wet.

 5. Hygiene counts

-Some varieties of biltong may have white, non-fat, clumps on them.
-If your biltong is from a reputable vendor, it’s way more likely to be a salt crust from the meat than mould!
+Some varieties of biltong may have white, non-fat clumps on them.
+If your biltong is from a reputable vendor, it’s more likely to be a salt crust from the meat than mold!
 If you don’t like the look, use a drop of cider vinegar to wipe it away.

-If it suddenly appeared on your biltong, you’re unsure of the supplier, or you see it develop, however, don’t eat it.
-You cannot eat mouldy biltong, even if you wipe it off.
+If it suddenly appeared on your biltong, you’re unsure of the supplier, or you see it develop; however, don’t eat it.
+You cannot eat moldy biltong, even if you wipe it off.

 7. Bigger isn’t better

-If you want to preserve biltong in big chunks, as it was hung, many of the same rules apply.
+Many of the same rules apply if you want to preserve biltong in big chunks, as it was hung.
 Cover each chunk with a brown paper bag.
-Try to leave it hung, so air can circulate around the whole piece, or turn it very regularly.
+Try to leave it hung, so air can circulate the whole piece, or turn it very regularly.

-If you can store big chunks, however, you get to experience the flavour explosion of freshly sliced biltong cut to suit your needs.
+However, if you can store big chunks, you get to experience the flavor explosion of freshly sliced biltong cut to suit your needs.

-8. Rancid and mouldy are different- and both matter
+8. Rancid and moldy are different- and both matter

 Mould is the biggest issue with preserving dried meats.
 Biltong is a unique snack, however!

-Good biltong has a little more fat than beef jerky or other meat-based dried snacks.
+Good biltong has more fat than beef jerky or other meat-based dried snacks.